BatteryPHM-ZJU/SOH-estimation/README.md

 ## Description

 This dataset contains cycling charge and discharge data for 24 NCM-18650 lithium-ion batteries, covering the entire lifespan of the batteries until their State of Health (SOH) degrades to 80%.
-The nominal capacity of the batteries is 1250mAh.
+The nominal capacity of the batteries is 1250mAh and the thermal chamber is set to 25℃.
 This dataset can be used for battery SOH estimation, Remaining Useful Life (RUL) prediction, State of Charge (SOC) estimation, and other related research.

 ## Data Source